Germany's interior minister makes risky run for state office - NewsBreak

 Faeser told Der Spiegel that she “took on responsibility for a very difficult office in very difficult times.”
 She added that “this responsibility requires me to carry out my tasks just as clearly and seriously as before.”

-She said that she has already been opposition leader in Hesse, and if she isn't elected as governor “I will continue to do justice to my responsibility as federal interior minister.”
+She told Der Spiegel that she has already been opposition leader in Hesse, and if she isn't elected as governor “I will continue to do justice to my responsibility as federal interior minister.”

 Asked about the issue Thursday evening at a town hall event in Marburg, a city in Hesse, Scholz responded that Faeser is “very, very conscientious” and “will do everything every day for the job she has.”